Doctors Note Logo

 • Early action makes a meaningful difference

 If you're noticing tingling, numbness, burning pain, or weakness, don't ignore it.
-Taking a few minutes to check your symptoms using a free Neuropathic Pain assessment can help you understand what may be happening and empower you with the right information before your doctor visit.
+Taking just 3 minutes to complete a symptom checker can help you understand your symptoms better and feel more prepared when you talk to your doctor.

 Most importantly, speak to a doctor about any symptoms that are severe, rapidly worsening, or potentially serious.
 Early evaluation can help protect your nerves, mobility, and long-term health.